fagbenjaenoch/bench-express-vs-elysia/README.md

 # in elysia-app directory
 bun run src/index.ts
 ```

+## Run bench test
-4. Run the following command to run the benchmark
+Run the following command to run the benchmark
 ```sh
 node script.js
 ```

 After the tests have been run you can view the results in the `results` directory